Ali-San/ATBSWP/README.md

 # ATBSWP
-Programs I developed following the book Automate the boring stuff with Python
+Programs I developed following the book Automate the Boring Stuff with Python